DarkAdin/CCeptron/README.md

 * [genann](https://github.com/codeplea/genann)
 * [kann](https://github.com/attractivechaos/kann): very complete project for constructing small to medium neural networks.

+CCeptron is **CPU only** and as of yet, **does not support multi-threading**.
+As such, it will not be a good option for very large, or very complex data.

 ## TO-DO

 These things will be added in the future: